-During the period under examination, GCIC, as a part of the QBE North American sub-group, faced significant challenges due to the global economic conditions, unusual frequency and severity of claims, catastrophes, and difficult investment market conditions.
-From 2012 through 2017, the company reported a 91.2% decrease in assets, a 97.6% decrease in liabilities, and 72.6% decrease in surplus.
-The net operating results were unfavorable in the years 2012, 2013, and 2014.
+During the period under examination, NFU, as a member of the QBE North American group, faced significant challenges due to the global economic conditions, unusual frequency, and severity of claims, catastrophes, and difficult investment market conditions.
+From 2012 to 2017, the company reported a 36.0% decrease in assets, a 37.4% decrease in liabilities, and a 32.8% decrease in surplus.
+The net operating results were unstable.

-In 2013, under the directions of the ultimate parent, QBE Limited, implemented an operational transformation program with the goal to increase effectiveness and ability to compete in the insurance markets.
+In 2013, QBE Limited implemented an operational transformation program with the goal to increase effectiveness and ability to compete in the insurance markets.
 A major objective of the program was to provide operational expense savings by offshoring and outsourcing services.
-The plan was completed in 2015, resulting in improved net operating results.
-Despite the significant decline in net income in 2017, the company remained profitable.
+The plan was completed in 2015 resulting in improved net operating results.
+In 2017, however, the company reported a net loss of \$2.3 million, due to substantial losses from natural disasters in that year.

-Gross premiums written decreased by 71.4% over the six-year period, mostly due to the reduction in the premium volume.
-Net premiums written decreased by 100%, due to the company now ceding all net written business to QBEIC, the lead company in the North American affiliated pooling agreement.
+Gross and net premiums written decreased by 6.3% and 24.2% over the six-year period, respectively primarily due to the reduction in the premium volume.